Franken Fran

 Franken Fran (フランケン・ふらん, Furanken Furan) is a Japanese manga series written and illustrated by Katsuhisa Kigitsu.
 It was serialized in Champion Red from September 2006 to February 2012 and has been compiled into 8 tankōbon volumes by Akita Shoten.
 Seven Seas Entertainment licensed the series for publication in North America.
 A sequel series, Franken Fran Frantic, began on February 19, 2019.

 Plot

 Fran is a girl created by Dr. Naomitsu Madaraki, the world's most famous surgeon.
 Originally intended to be his assistant, she has taken over his work and home while he is away.
 Her life is rather uneventful besides scientific research work until various medical cases begin falling into her lap, ranging from resurrection to aesthetic surgery.

 There is a fair amount of dark humor with nearly each story ending with Fran either creating a gruesome monstrosity or bringing some kind of misfortune upon her patients, though usually she is seemingly content with the results due to her extreme life-preserving mindset.
 Continuity is often rather loose, as individual chapters rarely reference one another.
 Though recurring characters outside the main cast do exist, arc-based storylines are practically nonexistent.

-Finale

-The final chapter, entitled "Dream", was published as "Episode 61" of the manga.
-Notably, the chapter features no elements of the "typical" Franken Fran formula.
-Instead, most of the chapter consists of Fran being trapped on a sunken ship beneath the ocean, where oxygen deprivation soon leads her to experience a surreal dream - Okita, now a normal human, is her brother, Veronica is no longer a bio-weapon, etc. The dream culminates in an enormous party, which every character to have ever appeared in the manga attends.
-The "party" then (from the reader's point of view) concludes just as the most important guest - Dr. Madaraki - arrives, a tearful Fran throwing open the door to welcome him in.

-In the real world, Okita and Veronica manage to find the sunken ship, and spot the unconscious Fran through one of the portholes.
-They knock on the porthole, trying to rouse Fran with words.
-The final page of the manga shows Fran back at the Madaraki estate, plowing through a standard day of work.

-Franken Fran Frantic follows the events of this final chapter and resumes the episodic nature of its predecessor series.